Legend (1994 video game): Reception

-Electronic Gaming Monthly praised the boss design and long levels, but remarked that the game, while good overall, is lacking in variety, which they felt to be a crucial factor in beat 'em ups.
-GamePro commented that the visuals are stunning, with rich backgrounds and large, well-rendered sprites, but are irrelevant in light of the gameplay, which is monotonous and overly easy.
-They elaborated that the fights are one-dimensional and there is little variety among the enemies, leading to players having to perform the same basic tactics over and over.

-Kotaku included it among the best looking beat 'em up games from the 16-bit era.
+Legend garnered an average reception from critics.
+GamePro's Captain Squideo praised the game's graphics, but found its sound effects mediocre and the gameplay monotonous, explaining that fights are one-dimensional and there is little variety between enemies, leading players performing the same tactics over and over again.
+Electronic Gaming Monthly's Mike Weigand commended the boss design and long levels, but remarked that the game, while good overall, lacked variety, which he considers a crucial factor in beat 'em ups.
+In 2013, Kotaku Australia identified it as one of the best looking beat 'em up games from the 16-bit era.

 Legacy

 After the initial release of Legend in North America, Arcade Zone would go on to develop two more titles for the Super NES: Iron Commando and Nightmare Busters, with the former being originally only published in Japan by Poppo in February 1995 before being picked up for a worldwide re-release as well as being ported to Windows by Piko Interactive, and the later being cancelled due to financial issues before its development was resumed by the original authors and eventually published worldwide by Super Fighter Team in December 2013.
 A spiritual successor, Konan, was also in development and planned for the Atari Jaguar by both Perconti and Belaidouni but was never finished and released.
 Due to no longer being able to find interested publishers as a result of Sony discontinuing distribution of Nintendo-related products and incapable of publishing their own titles, Arcade Zone was shut down and stopped any current project under development.
 However, both Perconti and Belaidouni founded Toka shortly afterwards, and would later develop a remake of the game for the PlayStation bearing the same title.